yaourdt/rastertotpcl/README.md

 ### 1.3 Tested Models

-This driver has been tested primarily on a **Toshiba TEC B-EV4D-GS14**.
+This driver has been tested primarily on a **Toshiba TEC B-EV4D-GS14** (203dpi variant).
 If you test with other models, encounter bugs, or can provide specifications for new devices, please [open an issue](https://github.com/yaourdt/rastertotpcl/issues).
 I will respond as soon as possible, though please note this project is maintained in my spare time.

 ## 2. Installation